TylorS/email-service-challenge/readme.md

 - [FP-TS](https://gcanti.github.io/fp-ts/)
 - [@typed/fp](https://github.com/TylorS/typed-fp)

-Given the time constraints, I made most my decisions based on familiarity so I could focus more on the task at hand and avoid learning too much at the same time.
+Given the time constraints, I made most of my decisions based on familiarity so I could focus more on the task at hand and avoid learning too much at the same time.

-Beyond familiarity, I will often choose TypeScript for it's very expressive type-system.
+Beyond familiarity, I will often choose TypeScript for its very expressive type system.
 I find the design of an application starts from a well-designed Domain Model.
-TypeScript has many powerful constructs from type-level computations which can lower boilerplate in larger applications.
-While teaching the compiler new information, you gain a friend which will check each condition infallibly upon each compile to ensure we're not shipping bugs to our customers.
+TypeScript has many powerful constructs from type-level computations, which can lower boilerplate in larger applications.
+While teaching the compiler new information, you gain a friend that will check each condition infallibly upon every compile to ensure we're not shipping bugs to our customers.

-Node.js is mainly the logical choice for a server written in TypeScript today, though I'm really keen to see where [Deno](https://deno.land) goes :)
+Node.js is mainly the logical choice for a server written in TypeScript today.

-In regards to `fp-ts` and `@typed/fp`; I'm an active community member of the `fp-ts` project, and I'm the author of `@typed/fp` an extension of `fp-ts` with Async effects that support cancelation, Streams, and other cool data structures and constructs that I've found useful when building applications over the past few years.
+In regards to `fp-ts` and `@typed/fp`; I'm an active community member of the `fp-ts` project, and I'm the author of `@typed/fp`; an extension of `fp-ts` with Async effects that support cancelation, Streams, and other cool data structures and constructs that I've found useful when building applications over the past few years.

 I'm a strong proponent of Functional Programming.
 Many of us can readily agree that composition is a powerful tool for us programmers.
-Composition in itself is about the ability to reuse.
-When you have a language with first-class functions, such as those found in JS/TS, you can compose your application declaratively and preferably denotatively.
-Declarative and denotative programming styles have significantly increased the ability to test and refactor the applications I've been apart while accruing much less tech debt over time.
-I know this might be a divisive thing, especially since the brief mentions OO principles.
+Composition is at the core of functional programming.
+In a language with first-class functions, like JS/TS, higher-order functions begin to appear everywhere.
+These patterns lead you to data structures favoring composition that also work to rule out impossible states.
+You'll see `Either` utilized in this application a fair amount, used for branching like `try/catch` or `if/else`.

 I'm also a proponent of
 [Domain-Driven Design](https://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf).
-I'm still learning myself, but one piece of DDD I definitely relate to is that a true Domain Expert will understand the systems as they should function much better than anyone who is not also a Domain Expert.
-DDD is all about making your software systems deeply reflect the real world systems.
-It can impact the way you plan, as there are methods of planning such as [Event Storming](https://en.wikipedia.org/wiki/Event_storming) to utilize product-level knowledge to create shared understanding between the business and the engineering org whilst also outputting information directly tangible in code.
+I'm still learning myself, but one piece of DDD I relate to is that a true Domain Expert will understand the systems as they should function much better than anyone who is not also a Domain Expert.
+DDD is all about making your software systems deeply reflect real-world systems.
+It can impact the way you plan, as there are methods of planning such as [Event Storming](https://en.wikipedia.org/wiki/Event_storming) to utilize product-level knowledge to create shared understanding between the business and the engineering org while also outputting information directly tangible in code.

 If you're familiar with DDD, then you'll likely quickly notice the architecture here is not _quite_ the same as often referred to in the mostly OO-based examples of layered architecture.
-After reading [DDD Made Functional](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/) and practicing FP w/ DDD for multiple years, I've come to system pretty similar to Clean Architecture -
+After reading [DDD Made Functional](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/) and practicing FP w/ DDD for multiple years, I've come to a system pretty similar to Clean Architecture -

 ![Clean Architecture](./clean-archiecture.png 'Clean Architecture')